Edward Beasley

 Website

-Beasley's most recent book (The Chartist General: Charles James Napier, The Conquest of Sind, and Imperial Liberalism, 2016) is a biography of a nineteenth-century military officer who supported the cause of social revolution within the British Isles and imperial expansion abroad.
-He ruled part of Greece and conquered what is now Southern Pakistan.
-Beasley's current book project is about nineteenth-century discoveries about diabetes and its effects on the mind.
-Later, Beasley plans a book on how the size of the world was perceived in Victorian England.
+Next Beasley wrote The Chartist General: Charles James Napier, The Conquest of Sind, and Imperial Liberalism, 2016.
+It is a biography of a nineteenth-century military officer who supported the cause of social revolution within the British Isles and imperial expansion abroad.
+Napier ruled part of Greece and conquered what is now Southern Pakistan.
+He illustrates that still-prevalent mentality that attempts to enforce Western rule over Mediterranean or Islamic peoples in order to make them “free” from the rulers they had before.

 Books